• Nothing Found

 1. Tips are not expected in Poland, but they are highly appreciated.
 If you liked the service that a Warsaw taxi driver provided, adding anything between 5-10% on top of your final fare is more than enough.

-2. Please bear in mind that most taxis do not have a card machine for debit and credit payments, so make sure you have enough cash for your ride.
+2. Please bear in mind that many taxis do not have a card machine for debit and credit payments, so make sure you have enough cash for your ride.

 3. For safety reasons we strongly advise you to use only licensed taxi services in Warsaw.